Tricklebyte/BlazorId_App/README.md

 Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/>

 #### AuthorizeRouteView component
+* Configured in App.razor
-* Controls to application routes based on the user's authorization status. <br/>
+* Controls access to application routes based on the user's authorization status. <br/>
-* Prevents the user from navigation to an unauthorized page by typing in the URI browser.
+* Prevents direct navigation to an unauthorized page by entering the URI in the browser.
 * The protected component must contain the @Page directive meaning it is a routable component.
 * The protected component must contain an Authorization attribute that is used to the generate authorization status.
 <br/>
 * **AuthorizeRouteView** is configured in  the **App.Razor** file.
-Notice that the AuthorizeRouteView element is wrapped in the CascadingAuthenticationState element, and thus can access the authentication and authorization status data.
 <br/><br/>

 **App.razor**<br/>
+* The AuthorizeRouteView element is wrapped in the CascadingAuthenticationState element, and thus can access the authentication and authorization status data.
 * When the authorization fails, the code in the **NotAuthorized** element is activated a denial message is returned to the caller instead of the page.
-* When the authorization succeeds, the code in the **NotAuthorized** element is **not** activated and the requeste is returned as usual.br/>
+* When the authorization succeeds, the code in the **NotAuthorized** element is **not** activated and the requeste is returned as usual.<br/>

 ```xml
 <CascadingAuthenticationState>